RafaGago/mini-async-log-c/readme.md

 - C++ compatible/compilable.

 - No consumer logger thread ownership.
-The client application can run the logger main loop from an existing (maybe shared for other purposes) thread.
+The client application can run the logger's consumer thread main loop from an existing (maybe shared for other purposes) thread.

-- Basic security features: Log entry rate limiting and newline removal (to be used if bindings to other languages are written).
+- Basic security features: Log entry rate limiting and newline removal.

 - Extensible log destinations (sinks).

 - Compile-time removable severities.

+- Zero-copy logging of strings/memory ranges providing a callback, suitable for deallocation or reference count decrementing.

 - Very decent test coverage.